microbit-sam/microbit-docs/docs/advanced.md

 | `MICROBIT_DAL_VERSION` | Define the default version information of the runtime.|

-There are also some constants that define the geometry of the micro:bit memory
+There are also some constants that define the geometry of the micro:bit memory !!! warning
+    Only change these if you really know what you are doing!

 | Configuration option | Brief Description |
 | ------------- |-------------|